ku-fpg/ku-fpg.github.io/people/andygill.md

 ## Professional Awards

+ * Harry Talley Excellence in Teaching Award, for contributed significantly to undergraduate education and developing a strong rapport with students both inside and outside of the classroom, KU EECS Department, 2015.
  * Leading Light Award, for contributing to the research enterprise at the University of Kansas in a major way, Office of the Provost & Office of Research and Graduate Studies, 2014.
  * Miller Professional Development Award for distinguished research in the engineering profession, University of Kansas School of Engineering,
    2014.
  * National Science Foundation CAREER Award, 2014.
  * Distinguished Visitor Fellowship, Scottish Informatics and Computer Science Alliance, 2013.
  * Excellence in Teaching award, Center for Teaching Excellence, University of Kansas, 2010.
- * Harry Talley Excellence in Teaching Award, KU EECS Department, 2009.
+ * Harry Talley Excellence in Teaching Award, for contributed significantly to undergraduate education and developing a strong rapport with students both inside and outside of the classroom, KU EECS Department, 2009.

 ## Bio and Background